Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 In other words, it's the total net preference of $x$ over every other candidate $y$.

 In our problem, we aren't given a set of ballots.
 Instead, we have a list of matchups forming a tournament.
-We can view a pair $(i, j, k) \in A'$ as a $i$'s ballot preferring candidate $j$ to candidate $k$.
+We can view a triplet $(i, j, k) \in A'$ as a $i$'s ballot preferring candidate $j$ to candidate $k$.

 Then we can iterate over every matchup to find $Net(a > b)$.